Kiner-Falefa, Calhoun power Rangers past Red Sox 8-6

 Hunter Renfroe hit a two-run homer and J.D.
 Martinez had two singles and an RBI for Boston.
 Martinez went into play leading the majors with 25 RBIs.

 Joely Rodriguez retired Xander Bogaerts on a bases-loaded grounder to leave the Red Sox scoreless in the eighth.
-Boston stranded 10 overall.
+Boston also left the bases loaded in the fifth, finished 4 for 13 with runners in scoring position and stranded 10 overall.

+“We had a chance to put them away, and we didn’t,” Cora said.

 Texas starter Jordan Lyles gave up five runs in four innings and failed to win at home for the third time in three games this season.